pierre-rouleau/timelog/README.md

     created.
 This inserts project termination and start over midnight to prevent all possibilities of duration computation errors.

+The above fixes allow tracking project periods that cross midnight, so you can burn the midnight oil and still track your time properly.

 - Code modifications:
   - Renamed internal functions to timelog--*SOMETHING*
   - Added docstrings to several functions but not all (yet).